n0rmski/projectH/README.md

 Included here are:

-1. the scripts [scripts] and filters [filters] used to extract the CDS alleles for the expressed MHC region genes
+1. the scripts [see the scripts branch] and filters [filters branch] used to extract the CDS alleles for the expressed MHC region genes
 	a. directly from fastq files (ExtractXX.bat)
-	b. from the assembled contigs (Contigs_XX.bat) and [data] the CDS alleles (also deposited in GenBank)
+	b. from the assembled contigs (Contigs_XX.bat) and [data branch] the CDS alleles (also deposited in GenBank)

 2. the scripts used to make contigs for each homozygous cell (Contig_generation/x.pl) and [unprocessed_contigs] the resulting contigs

 3. (Contigula) the scripts used to make full MHC region haplotype scaffolds from these contigs

-4. Full alignments for every gene in the MHC region [alignments]
+4. Full alignments for every gene in the MHC region [alignments branch]